 \subsection{Experiment I}

-In this first experiment, we show some results derived from the mechanisms described above.
-The outcomes are shown in Figures \ref{fig:sim1}a-b, where the time evolution of the relevant mean values are depicted for an initial condition where $G_1(0)=F_1(0)=0.5$, and the model parameters chosen as described in the captions of the Figures.
-Notice that, with respect to Section~\ref{sec:model}, we focus our attention on the transmitter $\cal T$ and the receiver $\cal R$, the intermediate layer being not so relevant for us.
-For this reason the figures in this Section describe mostly what happens to these agents.
+In this first experiment, we present some results derived from the mechanisms described above.
+The outcomes are shown in Figures \ref{fig:sim1}a,b, where the time evolution of the relevant mean values is depicted for an initial condition where $G_1(0)=F_1(0)=0.5$, and the model parameters are chosen as described in the captions of the figures.
+Note that, with respect to Section~\ref{sec:model}, we focus our attention on the transmitter $\cal T$ and the receiver $\cal R$, the intermediate layer being less relevant.
+For this reason, the figures in this Section describe mostly what happens to these agents.

 We set the strength of transmission, governed by the parameters $p_{\alpha,\beta}^{(g,f)}$, to be equal for all agents except for Agents 3 and 4, which are responsible for changing the nature of the transmitted information.
-We chose $p_{3,3}^{(g)}=2$ and $p_{4,4}^{(f)}=0.05$, meaning that there is a higher probability that the information arriving at Agent 3 will be changed from fake to good, and a lower probability that Agent 4 will change good to fake.
+We choose $p_{3,3}^{(g)}=2$ and $p_{4,4}^{(f)}=0.05$, meaning that there is a greater probability that the information arriving at Agent 3 will be changed from fake to good and a lower probability that Agent 4 will change from good to fake.
 This explains why the final asymptotic value of $G_6$ is higher than that of $F_6$.
 Notice from Figure \ref{fig:sim1} that $G_1(t)=F_1(t)$ because the first layer conveys information to the middle layer with equal strength for both good and fake information, i.e., $p_{\alpha,1}^{(g)}=p_{\alpha,1}^{(f)}$ for $\alpha=2,\ldots,5$.
-In Figure \ref{fig:sim1}b, we observe that $G_{3,4}(t)$ and $F_{3,4}(t)$ initially increase due to the transmission from the first layer, and then start to decrease after reaching their peaks, which is also true for the other mean values of the middle layer (not shown in the figure).
+In Figure \ref{fig:sim1}b, we observe that $G_{3,4}(t)$ and $F_{3,4}(t)$ initially increase due to the transmission from the first layer and then start to decrease after reaching their peaks, which is also true for the other mean values of the middle layer (not shown in the figure).
 It is $G_3(t)>F_3(t)$ because of the higher value of $p_{3,3}^{(g)}$, while $F_4(t)\gtrapprox G_4(t)$ due to the small value of $p_{4,4}^{(f)}$.